2023 Christchurch Workshops

-One day workshops will have you printing several of your own images using either the cyanotype or platinum palladium process.
-The day includes a discussion on making digital negatives, choosing and preparing papers, sourcing and mixing chemicals required and processing your prints to an archival standard.
-Full workshop notes and lunch is provided.
+One day platinum/ cyanotype workshops will have you printing several of your own images using the cyanotype and/ or platinum palladium process.
+We will cover choosing and preparing papers, sourcing and mixing the chemicals required and processing your prints to an archival standard.
+The day also includes a discussion on making digital negatives and/ or how to expose and develop your film negatives for these processes.

-Two-day workshop provides you with hands-on tuition to master the preparation and calibration of digitals negatives using an Epson printer.
+The digital negative workshop provides you with hands-on tuition to master the preparation and calibration of digitals negatives using an Epson printer.
 The method you will learn will allow you to use your own inkjet printer with any of the numerous Alternative photographic printing processes.
+We will finish the day by making a platinum and cyanotype print from your photographs.

 Jo – Christchurch